-Stock Market: Sensex, Nifty ends lower - East Coast Daily English
+Stock market: Sensex, Nifty ends lower - East Coast Daily English

-in the stock market the domestic benchmark indices has ended lower.
-The domestic benchmark indices BSE Sensex and NSE Nifty has ended in red today.
+In the stock market the domestic benchmark indices has ended in loss.
+The domestic benchmark indices BSE Sensex and NSE Nifty has ended lower on Monday.

-The top gainers in the market were Bajaj Finance, Hindustan Unilever, Cipla, Eicher motors, Bharati Airtel, ICICI Bank and HDFC Bank.
+The top gainers in the market were Tata Consultancy Service, Tech Mahindra, HCL Tech, HDFC, GAIL India, Bajaj Finserv and Kotak Bank.

-The top losers in the market were Tata Consultancy Service, HCL Tech, Just Dial, Tech Mahindra, Wipro, JSW Steel, SAIL, Coal India, Hindustan Copper, GAIL India, HPCL, BPCL, Power Grid, Reliance Industries, Exide Industries, Ashok Leyland, Bosch, MRF, Hero MotoCorp, Maruti Suzuki, Zee Entertainment,UltraTech Cement, Power Grid, IndusInd bank, ITC and TVS Motors.
+The top losers in the market were ITC, Tata Steel, Hindustan UniLever, Vedanta, Bharati Airtel, Grasim Industries, Adani ports, Eicher motors, JSW Steel, Indian oil, Coal India, Titan , Bharati Infratel and Mahindra and Mahindra.

 Post Your Comments